 About the Recommendation Committee

-The Recommendation Committee consists of four residents that are democratically elected by the other residents.
-Usually, there are elections for the Recommendation Committee once a year.
-The description of the official purpose of committee is as follows: “The Recommendation Committee (ISU) represents the residents at Tietgenkollegiet and are responsible for accepting responsible, dedicated, and sociable students who will support an attractive living and study environment.”
+The Recommendation Committee consists of six residents who are democratically elected by their fellow residents at the yearly constituent Dorm Council meeting.
+The official description of the committee is as follows: “The Recommendation Committee (ISU) represents the residents at the Tietgen Residence Hall, and oversees the selection of responsible, engaged and social students who can support an attractive housing and study environment.

 Confidentiality and disqualification